curl/everything-curl/LAYOUT.md

  3. curl and open source

-   the license
+   The license

-   code of conduct
+   Code of conduct

-   development
+   Development

-   source code on github
+   Source code on github

- 4. the curl source code
+ 4. The curl source code

-   code layout
+   Code layout

-   handling different build options
+   Handling different build options

-   style and code requirements
+   Style and code requirements

-   contributing
+   Contributing

+   About adhering to standards and who's right

+ 5. Network prototocols

+   What's the purpose of a protocol and what are they for?

+   What protocols do curl support?

+   What other protocols are there?

+   How are protocols developed?

+   How much do protocols change?

- 5. the curl command line tool
+ 6. The curl command line tool

-   binaries and different platforms
+   Binaries and different platforms

-   command lines, quotes and aliases
+   Command lines, quotes and aliases

-   many options and URLs
+   Many options and URLs

-   separate options per URL
+   Separate options per URL

-   config file
+   Config file

-   passwords and snooping
+   Passwords and snooping

-   the progress meter
+   The progress meter

- 6. using the curl tool
+ 7. Using the curl tool

    .netrc

-   proxies
+   Proxies

      HTTP

      SOCKS

-     proxy authentication
+     Proxy authentication

-   the supported protocols
+   The supported protocols

-   persistent connections
+   Persistent connections

    HTTP

-     protocol basics
+     Protocol basics

      POST